 Effective team building skills.

-Analyze and evaluate statistical data and reports related to human resource.
+Analyze and evaluate statistical data and reports related to human resources.

 Interpret, apply, and explain County policies and state and federal legislation related to departmental services.